HazyResearch/meerkat/docs/source/guide/slicing.rst

-Slicing and Selecting Data
+Data Selection
 ===========================

 As discussed in the :doc:`data_structures`, there are two key data structures in Meerkat: the Column and the DataPanel.
-In this guide, we'll demonstrate how to access the data in these structures.
+In this guide, we'll demonstrate how to access the data stored within them.

-Throughout, we'll be using the following DataPanel, which holds the Imagenette dataset, a small subset of the original ImageNet.
+Throughout, we'll be selecting data from the following DataPanel, which holds the Imagenette dataset, a small subset of the original ImageNet.
 This DataPanel includes a column holding images, a column holding their labels, and a few others.

 .. ipython:: python

+   import os
+   print(os.getcwd())
    import meerkat as mk
    dp = mk.datasets.get("imagenette")
-   dp
+   dp._repr_html_()

+.. raw:: html
+   :file: dp.html

 Selecting Columns
 ------------------